pszkotak/openthread/examples/platforms/nrf52811/README.md

 $ make -f examples/Makefile-nrf52811 NCP_SPI=1
 ```

-With `NCP_SPI` option enabled, SPI communication between the RCP example and wpantund is possible
+With the `NCP_SPI` option enabled, SPI communication between the RCP example and wpantund is possible
 (provided that the wpantund host supports SPI Master).
 To achieve the communication between the RCP example and wpantund,
 choose an appropriate SPI device in the wpantund configuration file,